ROCK BOTTOM MOVEMENT

 should be treated like a booby-trap and treasured like a gift.

-We believe that anybody can be a riveting actor.
-We believe that anybody can be a beautiful dancer.
+We believe in an anti-patriarchal approach to rigour, we work to subvert Modern dance physicality from a place of comedy and tenderness.
 We work with performers who have a unique and cultivated presence, and who are particularly adept at being many facets of “themselves.”

 Our work strives to push the boundaries of live performance in Canada while reaching out to broad audiences, many of whom might be new to one or more of our disciplines.
 Interesting art doesn’t have to be alienating.
 In fact, we think the most interesting art of all strives to be fundamentally not so.